Bill Brown (baseball coach): Coaching career

 After his playing days ended, Brown worked in the Mason Athletic Department while he completed his degree, serving as an assistant baseball in the fall of 1981 under new head coach Walt Masterson.
 Upon Masterson's retirement during the fall 1981 season Brown was elevated to head coach.
 Under Brown, the Patriots have seen over 60 players go on and play professionally, seven of whom have reached the Majors Leagues.
 Mason reached seven NCAA Regionals under Brown and claimed three conference championships.
 Brown was named Colonial Athletic Association Coach of the Year a then record six times before the Patriots moved to the Atlantic 10 Conference beginning with the 2014 season.
-Brown has been elected to several Halls of Fame including the George C. Marshall HS HOF in 2006, the Washington DC Home Plate Club HOF in 2006 and the inaugural class of The Virginia Baseball Coaches Association (VBCA) in 2022.
+Brown has been elected to several Halls of Fame including the George C. Marshall HS HOF in 2006, the Washington DC Home Plate Club HOF in 2006 and the inaugural class of The Virginia Baseball Coaches Association (VBCA) HOF in 2022.
 In July 2022 Brown stepped down as the head coach of the Patriots.